prisma/prisma1/ROADMAP.md

 ### Implementation phase

-The "implementation phase" reflexcts the larger features we are currently working on.
+The "implementation phase" reflects the larger features that we are currently working on.
 These features typically require multiple weeks/months to be implemented:

 - [Prisma Admin](https://github.com/prisma/prisma-admin-feedback)
 - [Datamodel v1.1](https://github.com/prisma/prisma/issues/3408)